johan--/claude-code-tips/README.md

 **Plugins** are a way to package skills, slash commands, agents, hooks, and MCP servers together.
 But a plugin doesn't have to use all of them.
 Anthropic's official `frontend-design` plugin is essentially just a skill and nothing else.
 It could be distributed as a standalone skill, but the plugin format makes it easier to install.

+For example, I built a plugin called `dx` that bundles slash commands and a skill from this repo together.
+You can see how it works in the [Install the dx plugin](#install-the-dx-plugin) section.

 ## Tip 25: Interactive PR reviews

 Claude Code is great for PR reviews.
 The procedure is pretty simple: you ask it to retrieve PR information using the `gh` command, and then you can go through the review however you want.